amremam2004/narrange/readme.txt

 NOTE: If an output file is not specified, the original source file will be overwritten.

-Alternatively, you can run NArrange against a C# or VB project file or solution.
+Alternatively, you can run NArrange against a C# or VB project file, solution or directory.
 NOTE: When arranging a project or solution, the original source files will be overwritten.